pacphi/tf4k8s/README.md

 # Terraform for Kubernetes

-An exploration into the use of Terraform to provision Kubernetes clusters on any IaaS.
+An exploration into the use of Terraform to provision Kubernetes clusters on popular IaaS.

+## Vision

+Launch a relatively comprehensive end-to-end demo environment for discussion purposes and/or hands-on workshops in under an hour.

 ## Organization

+Sub-directories of this repository contain

 * `bom`
   * Bill of materials; what do you need to get started?